publicissapient-france/drone_company/README.md

 **event** value can be :
 - WAITING_FOR_COMMAND (the drone is waiting for a new command even if its operating)
 - MOVING (the drone is currently moving to its move destination set in the command)
-- PARCEL_GRABBED (the drone has just grabbed a parcel, the next event sent just after this one is WAITING_FOR_COMMAND)
 - MOVE_LOCATION_ERROR (if the move location you sent in command is not valid)

 So for example if your drone is currently flying to a point you will receive at each tick an event "MOVING"